StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 ### Using existing resources
 If the game you are reverse engineering is at least decently popular, chances are that there is existing research done by others.
 Reverse engineering documentation can include information such as addresses of known data and functions, struct layouts, and code architecture, which can save you the trouble of having to discover them yourself and can serve as a starting point to discover further information about the game.

 Note that hacking and reverse engineering resources for a game are typically fragmented and disorganized, with information often strewn across Google Docs/Sheets, GitHub repos, Discord servers, Reddit posts, forums, wikis, and more.
 A starting point for finding reverse engineering resources for a game is [Data Crystal](https://datacrystal.romhacking.net/wiki/Main_Page), which contains an decent assortment of reverse engineering docs across games, along with links to external resources.
-For example, [here](https://datacrystal.romhacking.net/wiki/Pok%C3%A9mon_Mystery_Dungeon:_Red_Rescue_Team) is the Data Crystal page for Red Rescue Team.
+For example, [here](https://datacrystal.romhacking.net/wiki/Pok%C3%A9mon_Mystery_Dungeon:_Red_Rescue_Team) is the Data Crystal page for _Red Rescue Team_.
 Google (or your favorite alternative search engine) is another option, and searching for terms like "\<game name\> hacking" may yield results.
 Keep an eye out for any active hacking and reverse engineering communities, like a Discord server or subreddit.

 Some reverse engineering communities go a step further and maintain an in-progress or completed manual __decompilation__ (decomp) or __disassembly__ of a game, a project that uses source code or structured assembly code to build a game binary that matches the actual game's ROM file.
 As these projects require all of the game's code to build a matching binary, they often contain a large amount of labeled information about a game.
-For example, Red Rescue Team has an in-progress decompilation [here](https://github.com/pret/pmd-red).
+For example, _Red Rescue Team_ has an in-progress decompilation [here](https://github.com/pret/pmd-red).
 Manually decompiling is a highly technical sub-area of the reverse engineering space that is out of scope for this tutorial, though if one exists for the game you are reverse engineering, it's useful to keep on your radar.

 ## Conclusion
 By now, you've set up a reverse engineering environment, learned the basics of assembly and some reverse engineering tools, and walked through some strategies to discover functionality in-game.
 From here, you are ready to dive into the code of your favorite GBA game and see what you can find.
 Mind you, the reverse engineering process is not always straightforward and requires plenty of ingenuity and patience, but it is a skill you can improve at with practice and persistence.
 Good luck!